API Pricing Calculator guide

 The formula in plain language

-In plain language: The calculator multiplies requests by units per request, adds a retry or overhead percentage, multiplies by price per unit, and adds any fixed fee.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Billable units = requests * units per request * (1 + retry or overhead percent / 100).
+Usage cost = billable units * price per unit.
+Total cost = usage cost + fixed fee.
+Average cost per request = total cost / requests.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 How to read the answer

-- Total cost includes usage cost plus any fixed fee.
+• Total cost includes usage cost plus the fixed fee.

-- Average cost per request helps compare pricing options at the same volume.
+• Average cost per request helps compare pricing options at the same volume, especially when one plan has a fixed fee and another does not.

 Common mistakes to avoid